Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Continuous measurement over time, and simultaneous measurement of multiple observables

+which holds under dynamics~\eqref{eq_ModdedLiouville}.
+(I omit this equation's proof, which involves steps similar to those leading to~\eqref{eq_Htheorem}.)
+Here $f:\mathbb R\to\mathbb R$ is any smooth function for which the shown integrals converge.
+It follows that for every such function which is downward-concave one has an H-theorem: $\frac{d}{dt}\int f(\rho)\geq 0$.~\eqref{eq_Htheorem} is the case $f(\rho)=-\rho\log\rho$. }

 It is a well-known result that $S(t)$ remains constant ($\dot S=0$) under the Liouville equation $\partial\rho/\partial t=\{H,\rho\}$ (see example in Figure~\ref{fig_sho_master_equations}b).
-In breaking with that, we have just found that entropy generally increases over time under~\eqref{eq_ModdedLiouville} on account of the new term.
-Thus the Liouville term preserves information, while the second-order term causes information loss.
-Indeed, in accordance with our discussion in Section~\ref{sec_precDistRel} concerning the nature of the observer effect, this term describes diffusion along the flow lines generated by the instantaneous observable $A(q,p;t)$ (see example in Figure~\ref{fig_sho_master_equations}c).
-This diffusion preserves instant-to-instant information pertaining to that instant's observable $A(q,p;t)$, while it erases information pertaining to observables not in involution with it.
+In breaking with that, it has just been found that entropy generally increases over time under~\eqref{eq_ModdedLiouville} on account of the new term.
+Thus the Liouville term preserves information, while the disturbance term causes information loss.
+Indeed, in accordance with the discussion in Section~\ref{sec_precDistRel} concerning the nature of the disturbance, this term describes diffusion along the flow lines generated by the instantaneous observable $A(q,p;t)$ (see example in Figure~\ref{fig_sho_master_equations}c).
+This diffusion preserves, instant-to-instant, information pertaining to observables in involution with $A(q,p;t)$, while it erases information pertaining to observables not in involution with it.

-We note here, in passing, that~\eqref{eq_Htheorem} may alternatively be construed as an H-theorem detailing entropy increase in an open thermodynamic system in contact with a thermal bath (described here as the collection of apparatuses).
-In this light~(\ref{eq_ModdedLiouville},~\ref{eq_evolutionOfMean},~\ref{eq_Htheorem}) may help further our understanding of non-equilibrium statistical physics and the approach to thermal equilibrium.
-We discuss this topic further in Section~\ref{sec_thermo}.
+It should be noted that master equation~\eqref{eq_ModdedLiouville} has appeared in the literature before, outside the context of measurement.
+It appeared in~\cite{bismut1981mecanique}, which studied stochastic optimization problems.
+And a generalization of it appeared in~\cite{parrondo1990geometrical}, which studied Hamiltonian systems driven by colored noise.\footnote{I thank an anonymous referee for pointing out these connections.}